August 1st - Sonoma Valley, California

 Camping with John and Andrea & Steve and Michele.
 Just like old times

-fan.
-We all had free camping for the weekend with a great view of the entire track and all of the vineyards that surround the Sonoma Valley.
-It was beautiful
+had free camping for the weekend with a great view of the entire track and all of the vineyards that surround the Sonoma Valley.
+It was beautiful to see all the

-to see all the green fields of grapes and a bit of the ocean from where we sat in the evenings.
-Frank's parents stayed with us at Hotel Whitmore and
+green fields of grapes and a bit of the ocean from where we sat in the evenings.
+Frank's parents stayed with us in Hotel Whitmore and everyone pitched their

-everyone pitched their chairs just down the hill for some of the best seats in the house to watch the races during the afternoon.
+chairs just down the hill for some of the best seats in the house to watch the races during the afternoon.
 Oh!
-By the way, the weather
+By the way, the weather was absolutely beautiful all

-was absolutely beautiful all weekend and right about 80 degrees.
+weekend and right about 80 degrees.
 We sure wish we could have this perfect climate at each race until the end of the year.
-But
+But the good thing is that Fall is

-the good thing is that Fall is coming so it should cool down a bit after August.
-We received the rough draft of our future publication with Maratime Magazine
+coming so it should cool down a bit after August.
+We received the rough draft of our future publication with Maratime Magazine and it looks great.
+Lots of fun

-and it looks great.
-Lots of fun stories about the birds and a little about the two of us.
+stories about the birds and a little about the two of us.
 We will send out copies as soon as we receive them.

-take a picture of the six of us down by the lake, so handy Frank took one with all of us.
-How many people can you fit into a self portrait???
-I'm sure we are
+took a picture of the six of us down by the lake and as you can tell from above, it turned out pretty darn good.
+How many people can you fit into a self

-eligible for Ripley's Believe it or Not!
+portrait???
+I'm sure we are eligible for Ripley's Believe it or Not!
 Next time we have to try for eight people.
-We took the motorcycle out to his uncle's house and it was a beautiful drive.
+We took the motorcycle out to his uncle's house and it

+was a beautiful drive.
 The drive home was pretty as well seeing all of the lights of the city and the smell of the oak trees and grapes around us.

 August 2nd - Actual Mishap! :-(

-Well we have been fortunate to only have a few near mishaps over the last few months but have been quite fortunate up until this point to discover them
+Well we have been fortunate to only have a few near mishaps over the last few months but have been quite fortunate up until this point to discover them before

-heat up water in less than 5 minutes using the microwave would be a helpful change.
+actually heat up water in less than 5 minutes using the microwave would be a helpful change.
 Yes our current one has been slowly going down hill for awhile.

-needs.
-Luckily our computer needs are small in regards to memory and technology since the more you need the more they cost.
+computer needs are small in regards to memory and technology since the more you need the more they cost.
 Double Yikes!!!

 Later that same day!! - Reno, Nevada

 An afternoon with the Hilton's.
 We called Don and Jody half way to Reno to see what their plans for the day were.
-Luckily they were planning an afternoon
+Luckily they were planning an afternoon at

 Valley and now they are 6 and 9.
 Don is driving nights for a trucking company so while Don napped Frank and I entertained the kids with the birds.
-After
+After Sleeping

-photography someday.
+someday.
 Hopefully we can make the Hilton House an annual visit on our travels.
 It was great to see them.
-They may even come and camp
+They may even come and camp with us next year for

-with us next year for the Sonoma race.
+the Sonoma race.

 August 3rd - Casper, Wyoming

-We have stopped for the night at what they call here in Wyoming a "Parking Area" It's pretty much a really wide and long off ramp where truckers and RVs
+We have stopped for the night at what they call here in Wyoming a "Parking Area" It's pretty much a really wide and long off ramp where truckers and RVs can

-could be so romantic.
+romantic.
 Tomorrow we should be able to make it the rest of the way to Mount Rushmore.
 I can't wait to see it.

-July 30th - Sonoma, California
+July 30th - Sonoma California -

-before the sun went down.
+down.
 Some of our best friends, Tim, Sharon and Madison Landis joined us too.
-Little Madison is now 8 months old and absolutely
+Little Madison is now 8 months old and absolutely perfect.
+She joined our

-perfect.
-She joined our happy world a little over 3 months before her due date, so her first few months with us were spent in the wonderful care of Santa
+happy world a little over 3 months before her due date, so her first few months with us were spent in the wonderful care of Santa Barbara Cottage Hospital's

-Barbara Cottage Hospital's Neo-Natal Intensive care unit.
+Neo-Natal Intensive care unit.
 She was born at a mere 2lbs 2 oz and quickly dropped to a pound and a half.
-After a lot of prayer
+After a lot of prayer and wonderful doctor's care she

-and wonderful doctor's care she is now a healthy 12 pounds and has the cutest chubby cheeks you have ever seen.
-This weekend races marked her first
+is now a healthy 12 pounds and has the cutest chubby cheeks you have ever seen.
+This weekend's races marked her first official outing.
+Actually seeing her in

-official outing.
-Actually seeing her in person and not in her hospital incubator was more wonderful than words can say, as was seeing her parents and
+person and not in her hospital incubator was more wonderful than words can say, as was seeing her parents and Grandma Vicki.

 1940, mere months before completion